olehmisar/hardhat-noir/README.md

 This plugin extends the Hardhat Runtime Environment by adding a `noir` field.

-You can call `hre.noir.getCircuit(name)` to get a compiled circuit JSON.
+You can call `hre.noir.getCircuit(name, backendClass)` to get a compiled circuit JSON.

 ## Configuration